A highly astute, responsible, goal oriented, enthusiastic, people-oriented professional, with ability

 The micro-SIM and microSD card slots are located at the top of the unit beneath a cover.
 I was originally worried that the microSD card would be hard to access, but the slot is spring-loaded, so there was no issue with removing the card.
 The power button is located next to the port, and like on the One, the button also doubles as an IR blaster to remotely control your TV.

 The handset is curved gently to fit into your palms, but unlike the flagship One, the Butterfly S is made with glossy plastic.
 Not surprisingly, the handset feels oily with unsightly smudges after prolonged usage.
+Features

 The Butterfly S is the first HTC handset to launch with Android 4.2.2.
 Jelly Bean, though it still runs the new Sense 5 UI over it.
 There are some slight compromises that HTC has made to the operating system for its skin, including a limited customizable lock screen.
 Sense 5, by default, has a very featured range of lock screens to suit different user preferences, making the 4.2.2. lock screen features redundant.